Shunk Gulley Oyster Bar: Gulf Views, Fresh Coastal Flavor, and a Taste of Apalachicola

 Through SHOALS, students participate in field experiences and in-class assignments.
 Students assist with reef construction and plant seagrass to provide critical habitats in Choctawhatchee Bay.
 The CBA also salvages seagrass from construction sites that will be grown in South Walton Center and Freeport High School seagrass rescue tanks to restore seagrass meadows.

-Another leg of community support Shunk Gulley (via 30A Coastal Dune Wine Company) helps out with is CBA’s Grasses in Classes initiative.
+Another community effort Shunk Gulley supports, via 30A Coastal Dune Wine Company, is CBA’s Grasses in Classes initiative.
 It’s a hands-on environmental education program geared towards 3rd and 5th-grade students.
 Okaloosa and Walton County teachers are provided with the equipment and materials required to grow shoreline grasses at their schools.
 The students tend the salt marsh nurseries throughout the school year, supported by monthly education on local estuarine topics from CBA.

 McDowell added, “At the end of the school year, Grasses in Classes culminates with students planting their shoreline grasses at a chosen salt marsh restoration site along Choctawhatchee Bay as part of our living shoreline initiative.
 The program instills a love of local habitat, restores shoreline, and inspires the next generation of watershed stewards.”

-Make your way to Shunk Gulley for fresh local dishes, stellar service, and jaw-dropping views, and know you are supporting a business that cares about its community.
+Make your way to Shunk Gulley for fresh coastal dishes, standout cocktails, and some of the best views on 30A, knowing you’re supporting a place that truly gives back to its community.
 The plaques and photos on the walls document a slice of what they do.
 And before you go, decorate an oyster shell through the Offer Your Shell to Enhance Restoration (OYSTER) initiative.
 “We take cleaned oyster shells and offer them to our guests and visitors to decorate for a $5 donation.
-The donations go directly to the CBA, and the decorated shells become a part of an artificial reef in our area,” said Kendra Marasa, Marketing, and Special Events Manager.
+The donations go directly to the CBA, and the decorated shells become a part of an artificial reef in our area,” said Kendra Marasa, Marketing and Special Events Manager.

 Leave your mark, literally, on the 30A area at Shunk Gulley.